AdobeDocs/experience-manager-screens.en/help/user-guide/managing-channels.md

 >[!NOTE]
 >
->Click on the icon on the left to select an item.
-For example, click on the icon for channel and perform the following actions, as shown in the figure below.
+>Select the channel, as shown in the figure below.

 ![screen_shot_2019-07-24at103723am](assets/screen_shot_2019-07-24at103723am.png)